My name is Gabby and I’m a recovering addict.

 Finally, there is an awesome social networking site called intherooms.com.
 This site rocks.
 They offer beautiful guidance, blogs and a safe spiritual space for sober people to connect online.

-When people ask me how I’ve stayed sober for nearly 10, years my response is: Daily surrender.
-On October 2, 2005 I surrendered to a life of recovery.
+When people ask me how I’ve stayed sober for so many years, my response is: Daily surrender.
+On October 2, 2005, I surrendered to a life of recovery.
 I’ve been surrendering every day since.
 As you practice step two and establish a spiritual relationship of your own understanding, you’ll come to know what it truly means to surrender your will to a power greater than yourself.
 This practice requires faith and trust that there is a spiritual plan for you and guidance working on your behalf at all times.

 If you’re new to recovery you may be thinking, “WTF is this girl talking about?
 A power greater than me?!”
 That’s all good.
 This was my reaction when I first got clean.
 But trust me when I say that your spiritual faith will be your greatest tool for maintaining and sustaining a life of recovery.
 You don’t need to know how or when you’ll gain this faith.
 It will be bestowed upon you as long as you stay in constant dialogue with your inner wisdom.

 These four tools are among many spiritual solutions on the path towards addiction recovery.
 I suggest you “keep it simple” and start here.
 To further guide you on your journey I’ve outlined a list of resources that will help you every step of the way.
 Finally, I welcome you to leave comments below and ask me anything about addiction.
-I’ve invited my friends Elisa and Tommy to show up on the blog this week too!
 So post anything here.
 I want this blog to be a safe space for people to reach out for help and receive the guidance that they need.

 InTheRooms.com is a beautiful social networking community for people in recovery.

-If you’re interested in learning more about the 12 Steps of Alcoholics Anonymous google AA alongside the name of your local city.
+If you’re interested in learning more about the 12 Steps of Alcoholics Anonymous, Google AA alongside the name of your city, town or county.
 Listings will come up and all meetings will welcome you.

 Another beautiful book on recovery is by my friend Noah Levine.
 Check out Refuge Recovery: A Buddhist Path to Recovering from Addiction.